wolvinemore/Miniproject2-KadinHeacock/README.md

 # Miniproject2

 Graphing data using matplotlib, pandas as well as other useful imports.

 # Description

+I wanted to see the inflation rate on food in other countries and was curious how other countries are doing.

 This project's purpose is to demonstrate the ability to pull external data and create 2D data as a dataframe using python.
-This data is especially handy when looking at the global economic impact on food prices. gicing indicators of what country's are having food shortages.

 Go to https://www.kaggle.com/datasets/anshtanwar/monthly-food-price-estimates/data to see original data source.
 This data was gathered by Ansh Tanwar on kaggle.com